L4XB/connect4-with-ai/readme.md

 ### 🐍 Python Version and Virtual Environment

 This project is developed and tested using **Python 3.12.8**.
-To ensure compatibility, it's recommended to use the same version a virtual environment (`.venv`).
+To ensure compatibility, it's recommended to use the same version in a virtual environment (`.venv`).